heyxyz/hey/README.md

 ## ⚖️ License

-Lenster is open-sourced software licensed under the © [AGPLv3](LICENSE).
+Hey is open-sourced software licensed under the © [AGPLv3](LICENSE).